Why Mosaicking and Dithering are Needed

 Mosaicking is done with the aim of increasing the area of sky covered by a particular set of exposures, usually with the goal of providing a seamless joining of contiguous frames.
 The angular offsets used when mosaicking are generally large, up to the size of the field of view.
 Only programs observing targets larger than the field of view of the detector need to use mosaicked exposures.

 Dithering generally involves much smaller telescope offsets, often just a few pixels in size.
 Most imaging programs are advised to use dithering for several reasons, including:

-- removal of hot pixels and other detector blemishes
+- removal of hot pixels, cosmic rays, "snowballs," and other detector blemishes

 - improving photometric accuracy by averaging over flat-fielding errors

 - bridging over the gap between the chips in the UVIS channel

 Dithered and mosiaced exposures can be combined using software such as DrizzlePac (see also the DrizzlePac Handbook).
 Note that it is sometimes necessary to use software like DrizzlePac to combine even CR-SPLIT or repeat exposures, when pointing drift causes slight misalignment of exposures and differences in how point-spread functions (PSFs) are pixelated, or when gradual changes in focus over the course of an orbit produce changes in the observed PSF.
 For more context, see Section 4.2.2 of the WFC3 Instrument Handbook.